 "To this end, CQUnivesity helps us with software development and also some of the hardware for this micro-grid project."

-“So, Planet Ark Power is always looking to improve battery control and management, and as prices come down, the scope of this increases as more and more clients became involved.
+"So, Planet Ark Power is always looking to improve battery control and management, and as prices come down, the scope of this increases as more and more clients become involved.

 "Yes, we have lots of solar panels and batteries are coming along nicely, but we don't yet have the management software and technology for the most efficient, future renewable energy source.